One Chicago (building)

-One Chicago (formerly One Chicago Square) is a skyscraper in the River North neighborhood of Chicago.
+One Chicago (formerly One Chicago Square) is a skyscraper development in the River North neighborhood of Chicago.

-It reaches 971ft and is among the tallest buildings in Chicago.
+It features two towers; one tower reaching 971ft and the other tower reaching 574ft.
+It is among the tallest buildings in Chicago.

 History

 The building's site previously held a parking lot owned by the Catholic Archdiocese of Chicago.
 The Archdiocese began seeking a development partner to build a structure on the site through real estate-focused investment bank Eastdil in 2016.
 The development was approved by the Chicago Plan Commission in 2018.
 The building topped out in 2021.

 In April 2019, the developer JDL announced that the project name was changed from "One Chicago Square" to "One Chicago" to better connect the property to its address of 1 West Chicago Avenue.

 Design

 Goettsch Partners and Hartshorne Plunkard Architecture designed the buildings.
 The complex contains two towers connected by a central podium.
 When completed, the taller of the two towers was to be the eighth-tallest structure in Chicago with an anticipated 78 stories, although a final height was determined and a spire may have been added to the design.